Fanis Katergiannakis: International career

 He made his debut for the Greece national football team in November 1999 against Bulgaria replacing the Greek goalkeeper Antonis Nikopolidis.
 Katergiannakis was included in the national team that won Euro 2004 in Portugal with the other goalkeepers Antonis Nikopolidis and Konstantinos Chalkias.

 After retirement

-In November 2018, he become the Goalkeeping Coach of the Greece national football team.
+In November 2018, Katergiannakis was hired as the goalkeeping coach of the Greece national football team.